Loading...

 License Suspension Timeline: If you are convicted of DUI, your license will be suspended.
 The length of the suspension depends on the specifics of your case and any prior DUI convictions.

 Montgomery County, like all counties in North Carolina, enforces DUI laws.
-Expect to see routine traffic stops and sobriety checkpoints, particularly on weekends and holidays.
-The Montgomery County Sheriff's Office and the North Carolina Highway Patrol are the primary agencies responsible for DUI enforcement in the county.
+The Montgomery County Sheriff's Office, located at 102 E Spring St, Troy, NC 27371, phone number (910) 576-4221, and the North Carolina Highway Patrol are the primary agencies responsible for DUI enforcement in the county.

 Navigating the legal system after a DUI arrest can be complex.
 Here are some local resources that may be helpful:

 Bail Bondsmen: Several bail bondsmen operate in and around Montgomery County.
 A bail bondsman can help you secure your release from jail by posting bail on your behalf in exchange for a fee (typically a percentage of the total bail amount).
 Note: We do not endorse any specific bail bondsmen.
-You can find a list of bail bondsmen through online directories or by searching online.
+You can find a list of bail bondsmen through online directories.

 While North Carolina DUI laws are consistent statewide, there may be some county-specific procedures or practices in Montgomery County:

 Remember, this guide is intended to provide general information and should not be considered legal advice.
-It is essential to consult with a qualified DUI attorney to discuss the specific details of your case and protect your legal rights.
+It is essential to contact the Montgomery County Jail at (910) 576-4261 to confirm their specific procedures for posting bail and accepted forms of payment.